MobyNL/robotframework-mitmlibrary/readme.md

 ## Overview

-The Robot Framework MITM Library is a custom library for [Robot Framework](https://robotframework.org/) that enables seamless integration with the Python package [mitm](https://github.com/mitmproxy/mitmproxy).
+The Robot Framework MITM Library is a custom library for [Robot Framework](https://robotframework.org/) that enables integration with the Python package [mitm](https://github.com/mitmproxy/mitmproxy).
 This library allows you to automate and test scenarios involving Man-in-the-Middle (MITM) proxy functionality within your Robot Framework test suites.

 ## Features